mptsolutions/UntappdPhotos/README.md

 Setup a new SD card with Raspberry Pi OS Bullseye.
 When I created this, Bullseye was the "legacy" option in the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) so it was easy, but if you live in the future it might take more effort to track down.

-Setup the Raspberry Pi like normal and once the OS running, do the usual updates:
+Setup the Raspberry Pi like normal and once the OS is running, do the usual updates:

 ```bash
 $ sudo apt update -y